Chart Color Schemes

 The educational profile of Willunga exceeds national averages, with above-average qualification levels and academic performance metrics

-Willunga's educational attainment exceeds broader benchmarks.
-Among residents aged 15+, 31.3% hold university qualifications, compared to 18.9% in the SA3 area and 25.7% in South Australia.
-Bachelor degrees are most common at 20.7%, followed by postgraduate qualifications (5.4%) and graduate diplomas (5.2%).
-Vocational credentials are also prevalent, with 35.4% of residents aged 15+ holding such qualifications – advanced diplomas at 12.2% and certificates at 23.2%.
+Willunga's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 31.3% have university qualifications, compared to 18.9% in the SA3 area and 25.7% across South Australia as a whole (Australian Bureau of Statistics, Census of Population and Housing, Aug 2021).
+This educational advantage is driven by bachelor degrees (20.7%), postgraduate qualifications (5.4%), and graduate diplomas (5.2%).
+Vocational credentials are also prominent, with 35.4% of residents holding such qualifications - including advanced diplomas (12.2%) and certificates (23.2%).

 Frequently Asked Questions - Education